-Stanley J. Hill (Chairman) David S. Dury Ping Yang
+Stanley J. Hill (Chairman) John F. Schaefer Thomas M. Rohrs

-2009 Summary Compensation Table
+2010 Summary Compensation Table

-The following table presents information concerning the total compensation of Intevac's CEO, Chief Financial Officer, each of the three most highly compensated officers at the end of the last fiscal year, and the former Chief Technology Officer (the "Named Executive Officers") for services rendered to Intevac in all capacities for the fiscal years ended December 31, 2009, 2008 and 2007.
+The following table presents information concerning the total compensation of Intevac's CEO, Chief Financial Officer, each of the three most highly compensated officers at the end of the last fiscal year (the "NEOs") for services rendered to Intevac in all capacities for the fiscal years ended December 31, 2010, 2009 and 2008.